Yen on the backfoot as PMI cheers, Aussie eyes RBA

 Despite the encouraging PMI surveys in Europe, the euro was pinned near Friday's one-month low of $1.3173.
 It last stood at $1.3193, still flirting with the 38.2 percent retracement level of its July 9-August 20 rally.

-That helped keep the dollar index move to 82.311, near a one-month high.
+That helped keep the dollar index .DXY move to 82.311, near a one-month high.

 Investors also picked up commodity currencies like the Australian and New Zealand dollar, helping the Aussie reclaim 90 U.S. cents.
 Still, it remained not far off a three-year trough around $0.8848 plumbed last month.

-The Aussie's near-term focus is an interest rate decision by the Reserve Bank of Australia due at 0430 GMT.
+The Aussie's near-term focus is an interest rate decision by the Reserve Bank of Australia due at 00:30 a.m.
+ET.

 All 23 economists polled by Reuters expect the RBA to leave its cash rate unchanged at a record low 2.5 percent and investors are keen to see if the central bank will signal a clear easing bias.